cisin/jquery-nested-rails-cis/README.md

 The MIT License

-Copyright (c) 2013 Anup Pareek See LICENSE for further details.
+Copyright (c) 2013 Cyber Infrastructure Private Limited See LICENSE for further details.